Fantom-foundation/go-opera/docs/usage.rst

 Every participant has a cryptographic key-pair that is used to encrypt, sign and verify messages.
 The private key is secret but the public key is used by other nodes to verify messages signed with the private key.
-The encryption scheme used by Babble is ECDSA with the P256 curve.
+The encryption scheme used by Lachesis is ECDSA with the P256 curve.

-To run a Babble network, it is necessary to predefine who the participants are going to be.
-Each participant will generate a key-pair and decide which network address it is going to be using for the Babble protocol.
+To run a Lachesis network, it is necessary to predefine who the participants are going to be.
+Each participant will generate a key-pair and decide which network address it is going to be using for the Lachesis protocol.
 Someone, or some process, then needs to aggregate the public keys and network addresses of all participants into a single file - the peers.json file.
 Every participant uses a copy of the same peers.json file.
-Babble will read that file to identify the participants in the network, communicate with them and verify their cryptographic signatures.
+Lachesis will read that file to identify the participants in the network, communicate with them and verify their cryptographic signatures.

-To generate key-pairs in a format usable by Babble, we have created the ``keygen`` command.
+To generate key-pairs in a format usable by Lachesis, we have created the ``keygen`` command.
 It is left to the user to derive a scheme to produce the configuration files but the docker demo scripts are a good place to start.

-So let us say I want to participate in a Babble network.
-I am going to start by running ``babble keygen`` to create a key-pair:
+So let us say I want to participate in a Lachesis network.
+I am going to start by running ``lachesis keygen`` to create a key-pair:

 ::

-  babble keygen
+  lachesis keygen
-  Your private key has been saved to: /home/martin/.babble/priv_key.pem Your public key has been saved to: /home/martin/.babble/key.pub
+  Your private key has been saved to: /home/martin/.lachesis/priv_key.pem Your public key has been saved to: /home/martin/.lachesis/key.pub

 The private key looks something like this: